magistermaks/fabric/CONTRIBUTING.md

 #### Style
 The style of the wiki should be kept consistent on all articles.
 * Avoid using ordered lists, if the order of the points is not important.
 This can minimize the amount of Merge Conflicts.
-* The first line must be a title of the article, the second, a link to go back to the parent article, and third must be empty.
+* The first line must be a title of the article.
+The second, a link to go back to the parent article, it can also contain related links - like a link to java doc or source material.
+Leave the third line empty.
 * Keep all the resources (pictures, etc) in the `/assets` directory.
 * Make sure all articles are approachable even for people with very limited knowledge, provide links to articles about all mentioned concepts.
 * Provide full examples, examples are usually the best way to describe something.